|

 Low Sugar Cranberry Orange Scones

-low sugar orange cranberry scones on a baking sheet
+low sugar cranberry orange scones in a basket

 Prep Time 12 minutes